 From a dimensional perspective, the ego is the self viewed from a 4D space-time framework.
-Much of Advaita and Buddhism is moving past the ego by directly seeing its illusory nature.
+Much of Advaita and Buddhism is about moving past the ego by directly seeing its illusory nature.
 But the reason it is illusory is because it is a dimensional distortion: self is there but not there at the same time as it resides in higher dimensions.
 In modern Advaita, the paradox is resolved by dismissing the self entirely; in Buddhism, the paradox is somewhat acknowledged, such as in the Heart Sutra:

 "Form does not differ from Emptiness